 Corn Rootworm Management Options

-- Seed treatments.
-Under low to moderate corn rootworm pressure, insectide seed treatments can offer protection to corn plants.
-Poncho® 1250 + VOTiVO® is an excellent seed treatment to help fight against Southern, Northern and Western corn rootworms as well as large spectrum of other corn pests including wireworms, billbugs, white grubs, corn leaf aphids and black cutworms.
-Poncho/VOTiVO can be utilized in the southern U.S. to help manage Southern corn rootworms.
+Under low to moderate corn rootworm pressure, insecticide seed treatments can offer protection to corn plants.
+They can control corn rootworm pests in addition to a large spectrum of other corn pests including wireworms, billbugs, white grubs, corn leaf aphids and black cutworms.
+Many insecticidal seed treatments are adsorbed by the roots and so are ideally placed to control early season pests.

 Always read and follow label instructions.
 Not all products are registered for use in every state.
 Baythroid XL is a Restricted Use Pesticide.